CaoCao-99/Arnold_combine/README.md

 Train model using PERACT

 <p><strong>Grasp Model Training Progress</strong></p>
 <p>This section shows the progress of the grasp model at different training batches.
-The left image is at batch 0, and the right image is at batch 140,000.</p>
+The left image is at batch 0, and the right image is at batch 140,000. \n GT : Brown head  Predict : Red head</p>

 <table>
   <tr>